Trump Falsely Claims Germans Are 'Turning Against Their Leadership' Because Crime Is 'Way Up'

 Germany also saw a decline in attacks on asylum and refugee shelters; a drop of 68.6 percent was recorded.
 Meaning, 312 offenses were recorded in 2017, compared to 995 in 2016.

 President Trump’s latest tweet is in line with what he has previously tweeted and publicly said, painting a picture of Europe rife with violent crime, contradicting official reports and statistics.
-For instance, President Trump repeatedly used Germany and Sweden as examples of what would happen to the United States, if the country decided to accept immigrants.
+For instance, President Trump repeatedly used Germany and Sweden as examples of what would happen to the United States if the country decided to accept immigrants.

 Swedes, the POTUS said, “took in large numbers” and are having problems “they never thought possible.”
 Similarly to President Trump, England’s Nigel Farage called Sweden “the rape capital of Europe.”